StarterSquad/startersquad.com/_posts/2014-03-24-bug-or-feature.md

 your development team is so busy with the new features that they don't have time to continuously improve the existing product.
 A customer calls you and shows you how he is not happy with your software.
 "That's not a bug!", the developers go.
 As a product manager you have the tough choice to make between moving forward and gaining traction.
-How can you keep the developers aligned with your customers?
-The answer is hiding in proper version management, and this is something both developers and business people tend to get wrong.
+How can you keep the developers aligned with your customers, while you [keep innovating your product](../lean-innovation) at the same time?
+The answer is hiding in proper prioritization and release management, and this is something both developers and business people tend to get wrong.
 The most annoying symptom is the discussion if something is a bug or a feature.
-I'm here to prevent this discussion.
+I'm sure you've been in one of those.

 ![Featuring a bug](/assets/images/bug-or-feature.jpg)